17 Salesforce Software Adoption Strategies To Ensure Maximum ROI

 2. Understand and learn from your end-users

 Next, ask your employees which parts of the current system they like and don’t like.
 Gathering this valuable feedback early on helps you develop more personalized Salesforce adoption strategies.
-Armed with this knowledge, you will be able to highlight Salesforce features that appeal to specific individuals and/or departments.
-For instance, if your sales team loves using LinkedIn to source new prospects, you could prioritize training that demonstrates the LinkedIn integration that pulls connection contact info directly into Salesforce.
+With this knowledge, you can highlight Salesforce features that appeal to specific individuals or departments.

 3. Create a long-term Salesforce adoption strategy

 Don’t make the mistake of abandoning your users shortly after the migration.
 Salesforce adoption requires ongoing efforts.
-Plus, not all training will be an immediate success.
-You may need to take a step back to review what works and what could be improved upon before adjusting your game plan.
+Plus, not all training will be an immediate success—you may need to take a step back to review what works and what could be improved upon before adjusting your game plan.

 4. Establish training priorities